- Understanding Hair Oils

 Heavy oils

 Heavy oils are thicker and have a richer consistency.
 These oils are ideal for delivering deep moisture, sealing the hair cuticle, and preventing dryness, particularly for thick, dry, or frizzy hair.
-They aid to maintain hydration, improve hair structure, and protect against damage.
+They aid in maintaining hydration, improve hair structure, and protect against damage.

 -